WilliamChen-Bill/Minirel-Project/README.md

 The project involves the implementation of several routines including QU_Select, QU_Join, QU_Delete, and QU_Insert.
 These are executed by the parser in response to various user-submitted SQL statements.

-## Additional Information

-This project offers a great opportunity to delve into the implementation of database operations and to gain hands-on experience with SQL-like commands.
-It's an ideal platform to showcase strong database management skills and understanding of SQL operations.

-## About this Repository

-This repository contains code and resources for implementing query and update operators for Minirel databases, as part of CS 564 Project Stage 6.
-The code can be a valuable reference for anyone looking to understand the intricacies of database operations and SQL-like command parsing.
-We hope it serves as a comprehensive guide and helps you navigate the complexities of SQL and database management.